adambard/learnxinyminutes-docs/kdb+.html.markdown

 filename: learnkdb.q
 ---

-The q langauge and its database component kdb+ were developed by Arthur Whitney and released by Kx systems in 2003. q is a descendant of APL and as such is very terse and a little strange looking for anyone from a "C heritage" language background.
-Its expressiveness and vector oriented nature make it well suited to performing complex calculations on large amounts of data (while also encouraging some amount of [code golf](https://en.wikipedia.org/wiki/Code_golf)).
+The q language and its database component kdb+ were developed by Arthur Whitney and released by [Kx Systems](http://kx.com) in 2003. q is a descendant of APL and as such is very terse and a little strange-looking for anyone from a "C heritage" language background.
+Its expressiveness and vector-oriented nature suit it to performing complex calculations on large amounts of data (while also encouraging some amount of [code golf](https://en.wikipedia.org/wiki/Code_golf)).
 The fundamental structure in the language is not the object but instead the list, and tables are built as collections of lists.
-This means - unlike most traditional RDBMS systems - tables are column oriented.
-The language has both an in-memory and on-disk database built in, giving a large amount of flexibility. kdb+ is most widely used in the world of finance to store, analyze, process and retrieve large time-series data sets.
+This means &ndash; unlike most traditional RDBMS systems &ndash;
+tables are column-oriented.
+The language has both an in-memory and on-disk database built in, giving a large amount of flexibility.
+Kdb+ is most widely used in the world of finance to store, analyze, process and retrieve large time-series data sets.